OasisDEX/spock/README.md

 - etl - launches ETL process (long running process)
 - migrate — launches database migrations (core and defined in config)
 - sync — synchronizes work after config changes

+## Ethereum node considerations

+spock pulls all the data from ethereum node.
+Nodes can differ greatly between each other, and some are simply not reliable / consistent.
+Based on our tests:

+- Alchemy works
+- Infura DOESN'T WORK.
+Sometimes it can randomly return empty sets for getLogs calls
+- Self hosted nodes should work (not tested yet) but keep in mind that vulcan can generate quite a lot of network calls (around 500k daily)

 ## Development